engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 <img width="3513" height="1591" alt="2018 Anomaly" src="https://github.com/user-attachments/assets/2d73d6ed-cf9d-4ff3-80e3-6f8daead5985" />

-* **Reporting Transparency:** The Waterfall chart explicitly highlights **"Reporting Gaps"** (Jan–Aug 2016).
+* **Reporting Transparency:** The Waterfall chart explicitly highlights **"Reporting Gaps"**.
 By treating these as "Unreported" rather than "Zero Revenue," the dashboard maintains a high level of **Analytical Integrity**, preventing misleading executive summaries.

 ## 🚀 How to Run This Project
 1. Run the `flatten_the_stack.sql` script in a MySQL 8.0+ environment.